librity/twitter_clone_old/README.md

 All source code in the [Ruby on Rails Tutorial](https://www.railstutorial.org/) is available jointly under the MIT License and the Beerware License.
 See [LICENSE.md](LICENSE.md) for details.
-The same license applies to all my modifications andcustomizations.
+The same license applies to all my modifications and customizations.

 ## Getting started